quale-quest/sql-mvc/README.md

 * All database queries are amalgamated into a single database stored procedure call.
 * Almost no middle-ware processing.
 * Exchange only JSON data elements across the wire.
-* Single Page Applications using Nodejs, SocketStream and Hogan templates
+* Build Single Page Applications using Nodejs, SocketStream and Hogan templates
-* The page displays/loads full visible content on first load - no partial view like waiting for multiple Ajax /ReST calls.
+* The page loads full visible content on first load - no partial view like waiting for multiple Ajax /ReST calls.
-* Lazy loading of application client Hogan code from CDN while the user keys in his login information( if not cached already).
+* Lazy loading of application client code while the user keys in his login information( if not cached already).
 * Partial div(Divout) / records load/reload  on Navigating / Saving or refreshing content.
 * Lazy loading of obscured views or obscured rows in large data sets
 * Client side caching of large datasets in reusable/relocatable chunks